 It is his job placement interview.
 Culmination of his years at the Engineering college.
 The hiring company officials ask him about his wheelchair and Raju candidly explains he tried to kill himself followed by a lot more details of why.
 One of the Hiring managers, with this killer half smile, gently rebukes him for making things awkward with “his frank behaviour”.
 If Raju could just control his oversharing impulse the company could still consider extending a job offer.
 I’ll spare you more details.
 Those aren’t important for the lesson.

 Our valiant hero shakes his head.
 “No thank you”, he says politely but firmly.
-He has broken bones to get this attitude.
+With minimum fuss, he goes on to explain, he has broken bones to get this attitude.
 So he is going to keep his attitude and they can keep their job.

 In case you are wondering how things ended, this being a happy movie, he did get the job right after this speech.